straysheep-dev/network-visibility/README.md

 # network-visibility
-Gain full network visibility on flat small or home networks (quickly, and without a span or tap)
+Gain full network visibility on flat home or small office networks (quickly, and without a span or tap)

 This is a write up of the excellent [No SPAN Port?
 No Tap?
 No Problem!](https://www.blackhillsinfosec.com/webcast-no-span-port-no-tap-no-problem/) webcast by [Black Hills Information Security](https://www.blackhillsinfosec.com/).